yaikobzeray/dev-journal/activity_log.md

 Wrote FastAPI unit tests using pytest and httpx AsyncClient.
 Much cleaner than Django's test client for async code.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Monday, 27 January 2025 — Entry 1

+Reviewed PR feedback and revised the authentication module.
+Code review is underrated as a learning tool.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*